jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 I have a beef with several things in the GoF Design Patterns book.

 ## Lack of Encapsulation with Creational Design Pattern Method Names
 The GoF were obsessed with encapsulation.
 They emphasized that client code should only know about interfaces.
-It should not call `new()` directly, because that would require their direct knowledge of the concrete class.
+The client code should not call `new()` directly, because that would require their direct knowledge of the concrete class.

 They defined several creational design patterns to encapsulate `new()` from the client code.
 However, most of their creational design pattern method names imply the creation design pattern being used.
 The public method names reflect the creation mechanism design rather than the client developer’s needs.
 While the concrete classes are encapsulated, the underlying creational mechanism may not be.

 This isn’t a major issue until the designer decides that a different creational design pattern might be a better choice.
 Then what?
 Change the existing method name to match the new creational pattern and break the API for any existing client code?
 Maintain the existing method name and imply a creation mechanism that’s no longer applicable?
 Neither choice is ideal.

 Let’s return to API principles.
 An API should be designed from the client’s point of view, not the designers.
-Therefore, design the Creational API as one should for all APIs.
+Therefore, design the Creational API as one should for any APIs.
 The client code doesn’t care about the creational design pattern or its implementation details.
 That’s the concern of the designer.
 The client code only desire is to acquire an object instance.

 I started to use `acquire()` for all of my creational method names, regardless of the actual creational mechanism being used.
 The name can still be modified for additional client context, for example: `acquireByName(Name name)`.

 ## The Sin of Omission
 I was a C++ developer when I learned the design patterns in 2004.
 Memory management was always a major concern with C++.
 The GoF don’t address memory management in their design pattern book, and C++ is one of their two demonstration languages.
 Some of their C++ examples leak memory.

 Some creation mechanisms required memory clean up, whereas others did not.
-How would the client code know when to delete memory or not, especially with my creational agnostic `acquire()` method name, which provided no clues as to whether the returned object should be deleted or not.
+How would the client code know when to delete memory or not, especially with my creational agnostic `acquire()` method name, which provided no clues as to whether the returned object should be deleted or not?

 Is memory management really the responsibility for the client code, especially when the client code doesn’t know how the memory was allocated in the first place?
 I don’t think it is.
 I had done some [CORBA](https://en.wikipedia.org/wiki/Common_Object_Request_Broker_Architecture) development in C++ a few years before learning the design patterns.
 CORBA thrusts a lot of mysterious memory management upon developers.
 I was never quite sure if I was releasing memory correctly or not.
 I always resented it.
 From: [The Rise and Fall of CORBA](https://queue.acm.org/detail.cfm?id=1142044):
 > Another problem area is the C++ language mapping.
 The mapping is difficult to use and contains many pitfalls that lead to bugs, particularly with respect to thread safety, exception safety, and memory management.
 A number of other examples of overly complex and poorly designed APIs can be found in the CORBA specification, such as the naming, trading, and notification services, all of which provide APIs that are error-prone and difficult to use.